Wout Brama: Utrecht

 On 27 December 2016, it was announced that Brama had signed a 1.5-year contract with FC Utrecht.
-The move reported to have involve a transfer fee.
+The move was reported to have involved a transfer fee.
 Although he was happy with the move to FC Utrecht, he acknowledged about leaving the club when they were in a bad situation.

 Brama made his FC Utrecht debut, starting the whole game, in a 2–1 win over Sparta Rotterdam on 14 January 2017.
 Since making his debut for the club, he quickly established himself in the midfield position.
 Brama also helped the side qualify for the UEFA Europa League after beating SC Heerenveen and FC Utrecht.
 Despite suffering ankle injury and suspension, Brama went on to make 19 appearances in all competitions later in the 2016–17 season.

 In the 2017–18 season, Brama was featured twice in the UEFA Europa League matches.
 By the time of his departure, he made two appearances.